Need Help Now? A Guide to Scarleteen's Direct Services

 Friday: 2:00 - 5:00 PM PST

 (We also sometimes have chat open at other times, when we have additional staff, or during certain emergencies.
-You can also always request chat when using the message boards or the text service, and if we have staff available, we're glad to switch channels for you.)
+You can always request chat when using our message boards or text service.
+If we have staff available, we're glad to switch channels for you.)

 How fast will you be answered?
 Within those hours, you will typically be answered within a few minutes.
 Some additional times or days may be available when we have available staff.
 To see when we are and are not available in chat, take a look on the sidebar to the left there for the graphic that tells you if live chat is on or offline.
 On the message boards, there is a graphic at the bottom of every page which tells you whether we are or are not available in chat.